mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 #### waitForBlock

-Waits for the next next block or for the blockchain to reach a certain height.
+Waits for the next block or for the blockchain to reach a certain height.
 ```json
 {
   method: "waitForBlock",